musigor/otusarchitect/README.md

  * make

 Clone project repo to your local environment first.
 Switch to the cloned folder and execute\
 ``make`` to compose up the docker infrastructure and install all dependencies.
 Also database magrations will be executed automatically.

+After installation you can open following URL's in your browser:
+* http://localhost - catalog list should be shown
+* http://localhost/admin - simple admin section with possibility to create new admin user and new products
+> Login credentials for admin section:\
+ `Email: max@gmail.com`\
+ `Password: password`

 > Tested on macOS Mojave 10.14.x